Michael Myerson: Career

 Myerson became a "Vietnam expert" based on a popular pamphlet he wrote on the war.
 In 1965, he organized a delegation to an Anti-Vietnam War Congress in Helsinki.
 There, a delegation from the National Liberation Front (NLF) from North Vietnam invited him to visit, based on his pamphlet.
 In August 1965, he traveled there with three other Americans: Harold Supriano, Christopher Koch, and Richard Ward.
 After that, Myerson went on a six-month tour of the US and spoke out against the Viet Nam War.

 In 1966, Myerson left the Berkeley area in 1966 and went to New York City, where his older brother lived.
 That year, he described himself, as a "non-Communist, pro-American, and pro-human" in The Chicago Defender.
 In 1967, he appeared in a photo a Daily Worker photo with Tom Hayden, Stanley Aronowitz, Juan Angel Silen, Paul Krassner, and H. Rap Brown (Jamil Abdullah Al-Amin).
 In 1969, he was associated with an allegedly communist-affiliated Tri-Continental Information System.
 In 1970, he described much of these events in the book These are the Good Old Days.

 In 1977, Myerson was a member of the central committee of the CPUSA as well as executive director of the US Peace Council, an affiliate of the World Peace Council.

-In 1992, Myerson left the CPUSA along with Herbert Aptheker, Angela Davis, Gil Green, and Charlene Mitchell.
+In 1992, Myerson left the CPUSA along with Herbert Aptheker, Angela Davis, Gil Green, and Charlene Mitchell, and was affiliated with the Committees of Correspondence for Democracy and Socialism.
 In 1993, CPUSA counsel John J. Abt published his memoir, Advocate and Activist : Memoirs of an American Communist Lawyer, co-written with Myerson.
 In 1994, Myerson accused CPUSA leader Gus Hall of living a "good bourgeois life" including "an estate in fashionable Hampton Bays."
 In 1997, a New York Times obituary for Gil Green named Myerson as a "family friend."
 Myerson also sorted Green's papers.